 Only if you fail to work your way out of the Peddler rank for a second consecutive week will your guild membership be placed in jeopardy.
-The Guild Master generally kicks all individuals who remain in the Peddler rank at the beginning of each new fiscal week – so be sure to grab yourself some raffle tickets and redouble your sales efforts to avoid this!
+The Guild Master generally kicks members from the Peddler rank if they need to make space for new recruits – so be sure to grab yourself some raffle tickets and redouble your sales efforts to avoid this!

 A) Remember Section II of the FAQ?
 That whole “Don’t be a jerk” clause?